TTI17/Lizard_Bot/README.md

 The bot has several commands for both administrators and users without rights.

 ## Descriptions
-Admin bot from Howkiy is a multifunctional tool for managing your Telegram community.
+Admin bot by howkiy is a multifunctional tool for managing your Telegram community.

 It allows you to automate many processes, improve moderation and speed up work with participants.